 Karla Kelsey is a poet, essayist, and editor whose work weaves together the lyric with philosophy and history.
 She has published three books of poetry: A Conjoined Book (Omnidawn, 2014), Iteration Nets (Ahsahta, 2010), and Knowledge, Forms, the Aviary (Ahsahta, 2006) selected by Carolyn Forché for the Sawtooth Poetry Prize.
 Blood Feather, her fourth book of poetry is forthcoming from Tupelo Press and in 2020 Ahsahta Press will publish On Certainty.

 Her book of experimental essays, Of Sphere, was selected by Carla Harryman for the 2016 Essay Press Prize and was published November 1st 2017.
 Poems and creative prose have been published by such journals as Bomb, Fence, Conjunctions, New American Writing, The Boston Review, Verse, and Tupelo Quarterly.
 Her critical essays on poetry, poetics, and pedagogy have appeared in anthologies and literary journals.

 From 2010-2017 she edited The Constant Critic, Fence Books' online journal of poetry reviews and co-publishes with Aaron McCollough SplitLevel Texts, a press specializing in hybrid genre projects and with Poupeh Missaghi she co-edits Matters of Feminist Practice, a new journal of feminist criticism housed with Belladonna* Collaborative.
-A recipient of a Fulbright Scholars grant, she has taught in Budapest, Hungary, and is currently on the faculty of Susquehanna University's Writers Institute.
+A recipient of a Fulbright Scholars grant, she has taught in Budapest, Hungary, and is Professor of Creative Writing at Susquehanna University's Writers Institute.